 Find out how much your claim could be worth now…

 We are happy to give you a free, no-obligation conversation to answer any questions you may have about your entitlement to claim or the process for doing so.
 Here are the answers to some of the Sue the NHS FAQs.
 If the answer to your question isn’t here, just give us a call or fill in our online form and one of our experts can help.

 What is the process to sue the NHS?

 NHS negligence claims, in truth, are difficult claims to prove in nature.
 As a result, you will need expert advice to work out whether you have a case.
 So, if you are thinking about claiming compensation, the first step is to speak to The Medical Negligence Experts.

-One of our trained advisors from the law firms we work with will chat to you about the details of your potential claim.
+One of our agents will chat to you about the details of your potential claim.
 If they feel your claim has a strong chance of success, they’ll act accordingly on a No Win, No Fee basis.
 First, by connecting you with a solicitor who specialises in NHS medical negligence cases.

 We can also assist anyone interested in pursuing the NHS complaints procedure.